 210 Principles of Human Perception.

-Focuses upon basic sensory and perceptual mechanisms that support acquisition and processing of information through auditory, visual, chemical and haptic-somatic sensory systems of animals and humans.
+Focuses upon basic sensory and perceptual mechanisms that support acquisition and processing of information through auditory, visual, chemical, and hapticsomatic sensory systems of animals and humans.
 Prerequisite: 109.
 Three hours.
 Staff.

 220 Animal Behavior.
 Behavior of animals under controlled experimental conditions and in their natural environments.
-Consideration of antecendents of behavior and of its adaptive significance, evolution and development.
+Consideration of antecedents of behavior and of its adaptive significance, evolution, and development.
 Prerequisite: 109 or 121.
 Three hours.
 Bouton.

-221 Physiological Psychology I. Structure and function of mammalian nervous system, with emphasis upon neurological correlates of sensory experience and perception.
+221 Physiological Psychology I. Structure and function of mammalian nervous system, emphasizing neurological correlates of sensory experience and perception.
 Individual laboratory experience.
 Prerequisite: 110.
 Four hours.
 Kapp.